What is an INFJ?

 I am very sensitive to the things that people say.
 For as long as I can remember people have been telling me that I am too sensitive, that I need to “toughen up” or just not worry so much about things.
 I thought that there was something wrong with me.
 How could I be the only one feeling things so deeply?

 It’s only in the last couple of years that I have realized that there is nothing wrong with me, but I am different from other people.
 I am very sensitive, not too sensitive, just much more so than they are.
 I feel things differently than most people do.
-They effect me on a much deeper level.
+They affect me on a much deeper level.
 I can’t just shake something off.
 It takes me time to process it and then, hopefully, let it go.
 But sometimes this time is measured in months and years, rather than days or weeks.

 Take On Other’s Feelings

 It’s a whole lot worse when I know the person.
 If it’s a friend or family member I take on their emotions much more.
-It effects me almost as much as it does them.
+It affects me almost as much as it does them.
 I absorb what they are saying and feeling to the point where it feels like those feelings belong to me.

 My job in my family has always been the peacemaker.
 I never want anyone to be upset because it makes me upset too.

 I love to dream.
 I spend so much time in my head dreaming about all different kinds of things.
 There are so many things that I want to see and do in my life, I’m sure I’ll never accomplish half of them.
 But I love to think about them.